 Sally can be contacted on 0424355895 or via email at firstname.lastname@example.org.
 Please note that Sally works on Thursday afternoons.

 Jim has experience and ongoing interest in treating clients with OCD, personality vulnerabilities and trauma including PTSD.
-He is also interested in continuing to work in the areas of masculinity, life-transition and self-actualisation.
+He is also interested in couples therapy and continuing to work in the areas of masculinity, and self-actualisation.
 His easy-going nature and person-focused style allow him to build strong therapeutic relationships with his clients.

 BSci, BPsych(Hons), MClinPsych